-These have a similar effect to the cornbread as the biscuit buns will be appreciated well by anyone who is not used to such an intensive mix of spices.
+These biscuit buns have a similar effect to the cornbread as people who aren’t used to such an intensive mix of spices will appreciate this recipe mainly made with buttermilk.
 In addition, you also make sure that all your guests will be full after your jambalaya dinner.

 Again, they are easy to make, and you can prepare them in advance as well.
 I recommend serving them hot, though, so if you have prepared them, you either keep them raw in the fridge and bake them when your guests are arriving, or you reheat them again if you have already baked them.

 Should you want to reheat these, remember that one of the best techniques to reheat biscuits includes putting a layer of aluminum foil on top of them.
 Why?
 Because this will prevent biscuits from becoming brown and overly dry.

 Another variant of corn is found in hush puppies.
 You can use this ingredient in place of cornmeal in the batter for these little fried balls.
 When served fresh and hot, these balls can be a great addition to your Jambalaya.
 For example, you can dip them into the sauce.

 The sweet corn dough will be a great combination with the intensive garlic taste, and some people will like the sweet interruption fairly well.
 As it is a common side for both meat and seafood dishes, you cannot go wrong by pairing it with Jambalaya.

 Option 5: Green Salad